-Fresh aromas and flavors of vibrant citrus and grapefruit are complemented by notes of jasmine and vanilla bean.
+Fresh aromas and flavors of tropical mango, guava and papaya are complemented by notes of jasmine and vanilla bean.
 This richly textured white ends with a full and balanced finish.

 The Elk Cove Pinot Gris is a grand example of why anyone who enjoys excellent Pinot Grigio should look to Oregon.
 The generous aromas feature apple, citrus, and pear, with a touch of hazelnut and minerality.
 On the palate it's medium-bodied, with an intense core of the abovementioned fruits balanced out by lively acidity, and going on to a long finish.
 This is a wine to change the minds of those who think that Pinot Grigio/Gris has to be a watery, insipid wine.
 The possibilities for food pairing are enormous - serve with just about anything but red meat, and be delighted.
 (A Wine Spectator Smart Buys)